 - If it helps, be prepared in advance: practice a good scenario or an Ice-breaking activity for you to be less insecure and more comfortable with others.

-- Take your focus outwards: Listening to the voice in your head is banned now, look around you and try to think of things other than how socially awkward you think you are.
+- Take your focus outwards: Listening to the voice in your head is banned now if you want to overcome insecurity relationship.
+Look around you and try to think of things other than how socially awkward you think you are.

 Perfectionism is not always a good thing!
 Having high standards for ourselves in everything we do is also a sign of an insecure person.
 Always striving for being number one in everything.
+You want the perfect skin, body, and partner.
 When you fail to reach that unrealistic goal, your self-esteem nose dives to its lowest level.
+Perhaps, you need to cool down so to learn how to overcome insecurity in relationships.

 Leaving you feeling guilty, as if you owe a perfect relationship to your partner, and you have to make it work in a perfect way, on your own, battling the monster of failure.